 Using the Formulary

-The Sussex Partner Formulary is broken down into chapters, based on the categories used in the British National Formulary (BNF).
+The Sussex Formulary is broken down into chapters, based on the categories used in the British National Formulary (BNF).
 It comprises a list of drugs recommended in each section.
 Each drug is colour-coded to facilitate prescribing decisions.

 Before any treatment is recommended or initiated (in any healthcare setting), a patient centred discussion relating to the risks and benefits of treatment, and patient consent to the treatment plan must have taken place.
 This should be documented in all clinic letters and / or patient medical record.